 Seattle Streetcar

 Two streetcar lines provide additional public transportation options within the city.
-However, depending your itinerary, you might not need to use the Seattle Streetcar.
+However, depending on your itinerary, you might not need to use the Seattle Streetcar.
 The Lake Union Park route operates between the Westlake and Lake Union.
 Several Amazon buildings are located along this route, including Amazon headquarters.

 Seattle Boat Transportation